pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

     > **Note:**
     >
-    > After the [placement rules](/configure-placement-rules.md) feature is enabled, the previously configured `max-replicas` and `location-labels` no longer take effect.
-To adjust the replica policy, use the interface related to placement rules.
+    > - When [Placement Rules](/configure-placement-rules.md) are enabled and multiple rules exist, the previously configured [`max-replicas`](/pd-configuration-file.md#max-replicas), [`location-labels`](/pd-configuration-file.md#location-labels), and [`isolation-level`](/pd-configuration-file.md#isolation-level) no longer take effect.
+To adjust the replica policy, use the interface related to Placement Rules.
+    > - When [Placement Rules](/configure-placement-rules.md) are enabled and only one default rule exists, TiDB will automatically update this default rule when `max-replicas`, `location-labels`, or `isolation-level` configurations are changed.

 6. Check whether the remaining disk space of the machine (where `store` of the TiFlash node is) is sufficient.
 By default, when the remaining disk space is less than 20% of the `store` capacity (which is controlled by the `low-space-ratio` parameter), PD cannot schedule data to this TiFlash node.